tamalCodes/Literally-Learning/javascript/JS_EventLoop_scope.md

 ## Event Loop

 The event loop is a continuous loop that runs in the background of the JavaScript runtime environment.
 The main task of it is to first of all check the microtask queue , then the callback queue and when the callstack is empty it will push stuffs from the queue into the callstack.

+### What are different event loops

+In JavaScript, there are multiple event loops that can be used depending on the context of your application.
+The most common event loops are:

+1. The Browser Event Loop
+2. The Node.js Event Loop

+- Browser Event Loop: The Browser Event Loop is used in client-side JavaScript applications and is responsible for handling events that occur within the browser environment, such as user interactions (clicks, keypresses, etc.), HTTP requests, and other asynchronous actions.

+- The Node.js Event Loop is used in server-side JavaScript applications and is responsible for handling events that occur within the Node.js runtime environment, such as file I/O, network I/O, and other asynchronous actions.

 ## Behind the scenes of `setTimeout()`